 We all know that vehicles depreciate over time.
 As a car owner, you realize that factors like wear and tear, design and demand in your area can all impact the value of your car.
-You can get an idea of your used car’s value with the free Value Range tool from CARFAX Canada.
+You can start your value discovery with an idea of your used car’s value using the free Value Range tool from CARFAX Canada.

 But, did you know that your vehicle’s colour can impact its resale value?
 What is the most popular car colour in the Canadian market?
 Will it change over time?
 The colour of a vehicle may seem irrelevant, but it can affect how much you buy or sell a car for.

 For many, a car is a major investment that they are not willing to gamble on.
 When you’re in the market for a new vehicle, consider the following information.

 What is the most popular used car colour?

 Since the mid-2000s, Canadians have seen a decrease in the popularity of silver cars in favour of white colours.

 Interestingly, iSeeCars published a study stating that orange and yellow cars tend to depreciate less than other colours.
 When selling an orange or yellow car, the study states a dealership may offer a better trade deal.
 This is because buyers looking for more popular colours like black and white have a lot more choices, meaning sellers have more competition.
 Those selling more oddly-coloured vehicles may have more bargaining power because they have less competition – so people looking specifically for an orange or yellow vehicle can sometimes negotiate a higher trade-in value.
 The study explains that many drivers associate bright colours like orange with “high energy and high performance,” which can boost demand for certain models.

 However, trends do change over time, so it may be tough to pinpoint the best car colour to buy.
 Within Canada, black and blue are becoming more and more popular, according to a survey by Desrosiers Automotive Consultants.
 Experts in the industry predict a rise in vibrant colours but state that white will stay the most popular car colour for years to come.